-Leaving Robinvale on Day Four the strain of long hours on the water and behind the wheel was beginning to show.
+Leaving Barham on Day Four the strain of long hours on the water and behind the wheel was beginning to show.
 Most participants were involved in fairly sedentary occupations with Kevin, Geoff and Kim being the exceptions.
 The lack of physical conditioning by exposure to hard physical work, showed up in tiredness and near exhaustion.

 However, the record attempt continued!